2.1.5. Sigflow engine

 Applying rulesets to the GCap: refer to Detection Rulesets

-Advanced configuration of GCap parameters: refer to GCAP Profiles
+Advanced configuration of the GCap parameters: refer to GCAP Profiles

 Define and manage the sources of signatures for the detection engine